AxelHamburch/LightningATM/docs/guide/we_need_your_help.md

 Before we finally merge the change, we want to discuss the [pull request](https://github.com/21isenough/LightningATM/pull/78) a little bit.
 But you can already test the interface and for that we wrote this small guide here.
 It is for existing Pocket ATM's that need a new funding source.
 If you are setting up a new LightningATM, you just have to change under ["Perform an update, clone the ATM Github and install necessary additional options"](https://github.com/21isenough/LightningATM/blob/master/docs/guide/sdcard_and_wifi.md#perform-an-update-clone-the-atm-github-and-install-necessary-additional-options) the line `$ git clone https://github.com/21isenough/LightningATM.git` to the temporary new path `https://github.com/k9ert/LightningATM/tree/lnbits-compatibility-k9ert` with the new LNbits interface.
 Later we will also adjust the main documentation for this and we will test it for the ATM with camera.

-### First of all, here's a quick guide on how to set up an LNbits wallet:
+### 1. Quick guide on how to set up an LNbits wallet

 - Go e.g. to the [ledgend.lnbits.com](https://legend.lnbits.com/) demo server
 - Assign a name and press `ADD A NEW WALLET`